openinfradev/decapod-bootstrap/README.md

     └── decapod-controller.yaml
 ```

+* genereate_yamls.sh: create YAML files for bootstrapping if you don't use the default decapod git repository in github.com/openinfradev

 Directory contents
 * argocd-install: value-override file for argocd helm chart, which contains configuration to create the following (meta) project and app.
   * meta-project 'decapod-projects'